Moses Dickson: Knights of Liberty and slave uprising

 On August 12, 1846, Dickson and eleven other young men met in the second story of an old brick house on Green St. and Seventh St. (whose name was later changed to Lucas Avenue) in St. Louis, Missouri, to create a plan to end slavery in the United States.
 They formed a secret organization known as the Knights of Liberty which planned to initiate a national insurrection against slavery.
-"It was determined to organize the slaves throughout the south, drill them, and in ten years from that time strike for freedom" Dickson said during an interview with the Denver Post on July 4, 1901. which was reprinted in the Minneapolis Journal.
+Dickson declared "it was determined to organize the slaves throughout the south, drill them, and in ten years from that time strike for freedom" during an interview with the Denver Post, reprinted in the Minneapolis Journal, on July 4, 1901.
 The men took an oath of secrecy: "I can die, but I cannot reveal the name of any member until the slaves are free."

 At the end of ten years, these twelve men had grown to a network of resistance that included 42,000 men across every southern state except Texas and Mississippi, according to Dickson.
 These armed men met secretly at night and drilled for the uprising.
-"Plans were complete for a rising," Dickson told the Post reporter, "a concentration of the forces was ordered at Atlanta, GA.
+"Plans were complete for a rising," Dickson told the Denver Post reporter, "a concentration of the forces was ordered at Atlanta, GA.
 We expected to have nearly 200,000 men when we reached Atlanta."
 In July, 1857, the men were ready to march.
-Dickson's orders to them were to "spare women and children", parole non-combatants, treat prisoners well, and capture all ammunitions.
+Dickson's orders to them were to "spare women and children," parole non-combatants, treat prisoners well, and capture all ammunitions.
 "March, fight and conquer, or leave their bodies on the battlefield." he said.

 A day was set for the national insurrection but before the time came it had become apparent to the leaders that the relationship between the North and South was becoming so strained that it was decided to postpone the uprising.
 Civil War was about to break out.
 Dickson decided "a higher power" was at work, and told the Knights of Liberty to "wait, have patience, hold together, not break ranks, trust in the Lord."

 Having changed his mind about the uprising, Dickson spoke to the abolitionist John Brown at Davenport just before Brown's raid on Harpers Ferry with 16 black men on October 16, 1859. and tried to dissuade him, telling him it was too early.
 But Brown went ahead anyway.